 As with all VPN service providers, FastestVPN doesn’t like folks that try to sign on for a one-month plan and cranks their rates up high as a way of discouragement.
 It is kind of obligatory and all of the providers do this, so we won’t comment further on the one-month plans.

 However, it is once you get past that pricing segment that eyebrows will raise.
 If you’re looking at an annual plan, the price drops steeply down to $2.49 per month – and continues dropping.
-For a three-year plan the price goes down to $1.11 per month and there is even a five-year plan for 83 cents a month!
+For a three-year plan the price goes down to $1.11 per month.

 These are unbelievable prices, but considering how much they have improved the service over time it is interesting that prices have remained the same.
 Still, I would be a little wary of signing up with any service provider for a period longer than 2 or 3 years at a go.